raghebbenhamouda/CloudCertNotes/README.md

 ## DNS Resolution in VPC

 - Two main settings
+    - `enableDnsSupport` ⇒ Defaults to True
+        - Indicates whether the DNS resolution is supported
-    - `enableDnsSupport` ⇒ Defaults to True, queries AWS DNS Server at 169.253.169.253
+        -  queries AWS DNS Server at **169.253.169.253** or the reserved IP address **xx.xx.xx.2**
-    - `enableDnsHostname` ⇒ Defaults to False for custom VPC, True in default VPC, assigns public hostname to EC2 instance if it has a public IP when also `enableDnsSupport` is True
+    - `enableDnsHostname` ⇒ Defaults to False for custom VPC, True in default VPC, assigns **public hostname** to EC2 instance if it has a **public IP** when also `enableDnsSupport` is True
-- Both settings must be true to use custom DNS domain names in Private Zone in Route 53
+- **Both settings** must be true to use custom DNS domain names in **Private Zone( create internal private records for our DNS no need to own the domain name)** in Route 53

 ## Network Address Translation (NAT) Instances

 - EC2-based instances that allow other instances in private subnets to connect to internet
-- Must be launched in public subnets and have elastic IPs attached to it
+- Must be launched in public subnets and have **elastic IPs** attached to it
 - Must disable EC2 flag for Source/Destination Check
 - Traffic must be routed from private subnets to NAT Instances via route tables
 - Must define HTTP/HTTPS rules to allow traffic from the VPC